 In September 2014, we announced our plan to undertake a thematic review of anti money laundering (AML) compliance by solicitors.
 The principal aim was to gain knowledge and understanding of the AML compliance policies, procedures and controls implemented by a wide range of law firms, and determine how effectively firms were managing risks in this area.Conveyancing thematic study full report, March 2013 (PDF 60 pages, 1.6MB)

 In 2012, we undertook 100 visits with firms of solicitors that provide conveyancing services.
 The visits looked at the ways that these services are delivered, marketed and charged for.Conveyancing Thematic Study: Summary Report, March 2013 (PDF 13 pages, 167K) Thematic study of compliance with Principle 9 2013 (PDF 31 pages, 521KB)

 In the latter part of 2012, we carried out thematic supervision visits with firms to find out what arrangements they had in place to meet Principle 9Review of the Compensation Fund

 The Financial Protection Committee has completed its 18-month review of the Compensation Fund.
 Their report is now available to download.Review of SRA client financial protection arrangements

 In July 2010, the SRA commissioned Charles River Associates (CRA) to undertake a "roots and branch" review of the current financial protection arrangements.

 In 2012—2013 we have worked hard on communicating with, and improving our service for, consumers.
 This progress report looks at the highlights of the past eighteen months work and our plans for the future.

 Our consumer research studies are key to developing our engagement with our stakeholders.

 We publish statistical information about diversity in the profession and other reports about diversity from time to time.
-We also publish report about diversity in the SRA.
+We also publish an annual report about diversity in the SRA.